Grant Rescind and Recovery Policy

 • OTF funds have been spent on activities not included in the approved grant budget and/or Grant Contract

-• OTF funds have been reallocated without prior authorization
+• OTF funds have been reallocated without prior written authorization or approval by OTF

 • OTF funds have been misappropriated, spent in bad faith or otherwise fraudulently employed